Pauline122112/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+          Closure is happening to the parameter 'name' situated in in the console.log.
+The 'name' variable can go outside of the scope to find the 'name' parameter located in the personalDice function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+                  The string is what stays the same but the integer is what is constantly changing.

 c.
 What is the lexical scope of `newRoll`?

+                                'newRoll' situated within the console.log is calling a number between 1 and 6 from the variable 'newRoll'.

 ### Task 3 - Stretch Goals